snowdrop/helm/README.md

 ### spring-boot-example-configmap

 This chart deploys the example from [the repository](https://github.com/snowdrop/configmap-example).
 This example uses a ConfigMap to externalize configuration.
-ConfigMap is an object used by OpenShift to inject configuration data as simple key and value pairs into one or more Linux containers while keeping the containers independent of OpenShift.

 ```
 helm install configmap snowdrop/spring-boot-example-configmap